Give the Gift of Time

 3. Give the Gift of Time:

-This one is new to me but I know already how much I would appreciate it!
 Offer your friends with partners a night away, sans children!
 (Or heck, your solo parent friends too!)

 To sleep, or be wined and dined or go dancing or whatever floats their boat!
 How often is your partnership put to the back burner?
+What parent would not appreciate some time to care for themselves?
+AND the bonus of strengthening your community by mutually caring for the wee ones!
+Our children like breaks away from us too!

 4. Ditch the Big Meal!
 (Or Turn it into a Potluck!):